eDrivers/eDriversMS/Revisions2/Rebuttal.md

 *Section 5.2 - Is this a principle of principles?*

-> - We are adopting a preexisting and unified set of principles dubbed as the FAIR Data Principles as one of our guiding principles.
-As this can indeed be confusing, we now state that we adopt the unified FAIR Data Principles as a set of subprinciples guiding our initiative (lines 463 to 465).
+> - We are adopting a preexisting and unified set of principles, dubbed the FAIR Data Principles, as one of our guiding principles.
+As this can be confusing, we now state that we adopt the unified FAIR Data Principles as a set of subprinciples guiding our initiative (lines 457 to 458).

 *Figure 1 - The figure and caption should be stand alone from the manuscript so it would be helpful to add contextual information presented in the text.*

-> - We modified Figure 1 to show that the map presents the St. Lawrence and to clearly identify the Gulf of St. Lawrence and St. Lawrence Estuary.
+> - We modified Figure 1 to show that the map presents the St. Lawrence System and to clearly identify the Gulf of St. Lawrence and St. Lawrence Estuary.
 We also modified Figure 1's caption to provide a brief description of the Estuary and Gulf (see updated Figure 1 and accompanying caption).

 *Figure 6 - What do you mean by night lights in the caption?
 Also, what do the dots mean?
 You can also make the diagram specific with the R packages and shiny app to which you are referring.*